LitiumAB/Education/Developer Education/Tasks/Enable Elasticsearch/README.md

 ## Test

-1. When the site has restarted the **Elastic** menu option is avaliable in Litium backoffice, select it and rebuild all indices (the rebuild can be tracked in the _elastic.log_ file in your solution-directory):
+1. When the site has restarted the **Elasticsearch** menu option is avaliable in Litium backoffice, select it and rebuild all indices (the rebuild can be tracked in the _elasticsearch.log_ file in your solution-directory):
    ![Alt text](Images/elastic-in-litium-bo.png "Elasticsearch BO")
 1. Open your public website and verify that the search is working